 If you are a Skype user and an Amazon Alexa device owner, you can get the two to team up to make calls in up to 150 countries worldwide.
 Microsoft has brought its Skype calling service to Alexa-enabled devices, starting with the Amazon Echo range.

-With this new service comes 100 free minutes of calling per month for two months.
-All you need to do is link your Skype account with Alexa app.
+With this service comes 100 free minutes of calling per month for two months.
+All you need to do is link your Skype account with the Alexa app.
 You don’t need to do anything extra to activate the free calling minutes.

 However, before you can start using it, you need to link together your Skype and Amazon accounts.

 Enable Skype Calling with Alexa